quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ## Since draft-00:

+* Event and category names are now all lowercase
-- Added many new events and their definitions
+* Added many new events and their definitions
+* "type" fields have been made more specific (especially important for PacketType fields, which are now called packet_type instead of type)
-- Events are given an importance indicator (issue \#22)
+* Events are given an importance indicator (issue \#22)
-- Event names are more consistent and use past tense (issue \#21)
+* Event names are more consistent and use past tense (issue \#21)

 # Design Variations